-Charge works with civil society, electricity customers, regulators, utilities and clean energy entrepreneurs to reform electricity sectors so that they can effectively spur socio-economic growth, provide universal access to affordable and clean energy, and accelerate low carbon development by unleashing the full value of cheap, reliable renewables, energy efficiency and supporting technologies.
-Foundational to transformation, the benefits and costs must be reasonably aligned among the stakeholders and the poorest consumers must be shielded from risks.
+Charge works with civil society, electricity customers, regulators, utilities, and clean energy entrepreneurs to reform electricity sectors, so that they can effectively spur socio-economic development.
+In order to provide universal access to affordable electricity and accelerate low carbon development, we strive to realize the full value of low-cost, reliable renewables and supporting technologies.